eXascaleInfolab/PyExPool/README.md

 		stderr  - None or file name or PIPE or STDOUT for the unbuffered error output to be APPENDED
 			ATTENTION: PIPE is a buffer in RAM, so do not use it if the output data is huge or unlimited.
 			The path is interpreted in the CONTEXT of the CALLER
-		poutlog: str  - file name to log piped stdout if required.
+		poutlog: str  - file name to log piped stdout pre-pended with the timestamp even in case the log body is empty highlight the logging event itself.
 Actual only if stdout is PIPE.
-		perrlog: str  - file name to log piped stderr if required.
-Actual only if stderr is PIPE.
+		perrlog: str  - file name to log piped stderr pre-pended with the timestamp even in case the log body is empty highlight the logging event itself.
+Actual only if stdout is PIPE.

 		Scheduling parameters:
 		omitafn  - omit affinity policy of the scheduler, which is actual when the affinity is enabled